 My eyes are new.
 I am eight years old and I have been sick with the measles for two weeks, limp and senseless with fever, without benefit of the new vaccine which has just been invented this year, 1962.
 Later I will learn that the doctor has been to the house twice and that I might have died.

-My mother sets a tray on my lap and sits down beside me, wiping tears from her eyes.
-Before me is my favorite breakfast, peanut butter toast with honey.
-Next to it is a tiny bouquet of yellow forsythia and blue periwinkle, ablaze in a beam of butter yellow sunlight.
+“You are awake!”
+My mother is wiping tears from her eyes, but her smile is bright and sudden as a flashbulb.
+She sets a tray on my lap and sits down beside me.
+She has brought my favorite breakfast, peanut butter toast with honey.
+Next to it is a tiny bouquet of forsythia and periwinkle, ablaze in a beam of buttery sunlight.

-I have missed the third grade class picture.
+I have missed the third-grade class picture.
 My younger sister, who at any other time would be bouncing in the bunk above me, has gone to school already, so I have my mother all to myself.

 “It’s the only thing I have of my real mother’s.”
 Mom’s voice is sad.
 Perhaps she wishes I would ask her what she means.
-But I accept it without question, as children will.

 But the past has reached for me.

 © Cari Ferraro 2022

 An excerpt from the memoir part of my book, Mother Knot, one of many beginnings from a book that has had many titles, and many beginnings.
 I have included a photo for you of this memento which sparked my first poem and opened a portal from which I am still drawing sustenance.